antoniobrandao/ab-modal/README.md

 Hyper-minimal Vanilla JS Modal.

-Plug&Play, no Markup or CSS are required.
-It can be styled using the options object.
+- Plug&Play, no Markup or CSS are required.
+- Can be styled using the options object.
+- DOM is only used while modal is active.
+The modal is removed from the DOM on close.

-All UI elements (title / text / OK button / CANCEL button) are optional and customizable.
+- All UI elements (title / text / OK button / CANCEL button) are optional and customizable.

-A simple fade-out is enabled by default when closing the model, can be disabled.
+- A simple fade-out is enabled by default when closing the model, can be disabled.

-Either of the OK or CANCEL buttons can be used to close the button.
+- Individual callbacks can be passed to the OK or CANCEL buttons.

 ## Install